freeCodeCamp/awesome-quincy-larson-emails/README.md

 **If you find these learning resources to be worth your time, consider supporting the nonprofit with a tax-deductible donation: https://donate.freecodecamp.org**

+### February 18, 2021
+1. freeCodeCamp just published a free 10-hour Python Data Analysis course.
+You can learn Pandas, Numpy, Matplotlib, and other key data science tools.
+This course is taught by a former Twitter engineer, IIT grad, and ACM ICPC world finalist.
+(10 hour YouTube course): https://www.freecodecamp.org/news/how-to-analyze-data-with-python-pandas/

+2. How to use LinkedIn to get your first developer job – an in-depth step-by-step guide (30 minute read): https://www.freecodecamp.org/news/linkedin-handbook-get-your-first-dev-job/

+3. What is fuzzing?
+And why does Google have 30,000 servers dedicated to continuously fuzzing their own applications?
+Learn all about this intriguing software testing approach.
+(7 minute read): https://www.freecodecamp.org/news/whats-fuzzing-fuzz-testing-explained/

+4. Did you know that you can use spreadsheets as a database?
+Here's how to turn Google Sheets into your own REST API and use it to power a React app (10 minute read): https://www.freecodecamp.org/news/react-and-googlesheets/

+5. All of the most useful JavaScript array methods in one place, and explained with helpful examples (25 minute read): https://www.freecodecamp.org/news/complete-introduction-to-the-most-useful-javascript-array-methods/

+Quote of the Week: *"I never guess.
+It is a capital mistake to theorize before one has data.
+Insensibly one begins to twist facts to suit theories, instead of theories to suit facts."* – Sir Arthur Conan Doyle

 ### February 11, 2021
 1. Learn User Interface and User Experience Design in this hands-on web development course.
 You'll build a wireframe, convert it into a design in Figma, and ultimately code a working prototype.
 (90 minute YouTube course + design files): https://www.freecodecamp.org/news/ui-ux-design-tutorial-from-zero-to-hero-with-wireframe-prototype-figma/